umr-lops/cci-seastate-pum/sar/SAR-SeaStaR.md

 Multiparametric sea state fields from synthetic aperture radar for maritime situational awareness.
 Remote Sens.
 Environ., vol. 280, Oct.
 2022, Art. no. 113200.
 ```

+## Editing

+At first, all available archive scenes were processed.Later only scenes with at least 2 km water area were designated as ocean scenes
+and included in the DLR sea state products (DLR_OCN).
+The WVs are only recorded over oceans, while only ca. 40% of all IW and ca. 80% of all EW scenes include the seas.
+The processed results has two level of data rejection:
+- landmasking  (rejection_flag=16 for not_water (land))
+- due to series of control procedures (rejection_flag=4=invalid value)
+Addirtional flags point out the sea state parametr is correct, but due to enviroment, the value can have a lower accuracy (rejection_flag=8 for wind below 2 m/s)

 ## Ancillary data